-While there is no prior Street Maintenance experience necessary, applicants do need to have a valid Class D driver's license for a minimum of one year, and pass medical, drug and background checks.
+While there is no prior Street Maintenance experience necessary, applicants do need to have a valid Class D license for a minimum of one year, obtain a 12-month medical clearance from the Arizona Department of Transportation (ADOT), as well as passing drug and background checks.
 All required training (including CDL) is paid for and provided by the City of Phoenix

 Apprenticeship Program